- Scholarship Types Explained

 Army ROTC Scholarships See Dave Mortensen How an ROTC Scholarship Benefits College Students:

 United States Military Academy West Point See Dave Mortensen

-Bountiful Rotary Leadership Scholarship -- Deadline is March 30, 2019.
-Entries can be downloaded here or hard copies can be found in the Counseling Center Office and in the Scholarship Board in the Counseling Center
+Bountiful Rotary Leadership Scholarship -- Two $1,000 Scholarships Available.
+Deadline is March 19, 2021.
+Applications can be downloaded here or hard copies can be picked up from Kathy Anderson in the Scholarship Office.

 The Kim & Susan Burningham Scholarship is for a student who meets the following criteria: